-In the bestselling novels of suspense-master David Morrell, fear is the main subject.
-But Morrell himself had never known genuine terror until he watched his 15-year-old son wage a heroic but doomed struggle with cancer.
+In David’s bestselling novels of suspense, fear is often the main subject.
+But David himself had never known genuine terror until he watched his 15-year-old son wage a heroic but doomed struggle with cancer.
 This is a father’s powerful and unforgettable story of fierce love, impenetrable loss, and an unexpected, breathtaking encounter with the miraculous.
 Ultimately, Fireflies is a tribute to the undying human spirit that has moved readers around the world.

 “I found myself almost speechless…It left me feeling shaken, uplifted, and terribly moved.”

 “Skillfully combining fictional and nonfictional writing, Morrell tries to convey the feeling of having a beloved teenaged son die of a rare form of cancer.
 With sensitivity, in agony, and in love, he recounts the progress of the disease and treatment; the continuing hope and setback; and the difficult choices he and his wife needed to make (including a 15-minute, no-second-thoughts decision in the midst of major surgery).
 He vividly recounts his admiration for his son’s courageous persistence; his own nearly overwhelming panic attacks; his poignant denial of his son’s death; and the comfort of three seemingly mystical signs he received.
 Highly recommended.”